DSPIP Developer Documentation

 Validation Required

-Implementations MUST validate that exactly 5 or 6 pipe-delimited fields are present.
+Implementations MUST validate that exactly 6 or 7 pipe-delimited fields are present, and that the type field equals "SHIP" for shipping protocol.
 The pipe delimiter was chosen for its low frequency in Base64 and domain names.

 DNS Records